input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 In this section, we address each of these scripts and discuss the modifications for these systems to use a committee certificate verification minting policy.
-We will assume that each of these scripts are parameterized by the currency symbol of some committee certificate verification policy.
+We will assume that each of these scripts are parameterized by the currency symbol of some committee certificate verification policy which satisfies the definition in the previous section.

 ### Committee Handover Changes
 See